 From the same Profitability section, add (2) Return on Equity (3) Net Profit Margin (4) Return on Investment.
 If you want more precision, then use the 5 Years Average of these filters along with them.

 Now from the Financial Ratios section, add (1) Debt of Equity Ratio (2) Interest Coverage Ratio (3) Current Ratio.

 Now set everything to “High” other than Debt to Equity Ratio.
 On the Debt to Equity Ratio filter, first set it on “High” then change the lower limit to 50.00.

 This should trim the list down to a handful of stocks.
 But if you think you have too many to handle then use the “Stock Universe” filter to trim the list down more.
 We suggest you only use the “Nifty 50”, “Nifty Midcap 100” and “Nifty 100” for the best result.

 All the methods discussed above should only be used to shortlist potential stocks.
-The final result of these screeners should always be further analyzed upon.
+The final result of these screeners should always be further analyzed.

-The list of stocks yielded by these screeners is not the final list which you should invest in.
-These list of stocks shortlisted by these screener should be further filtered using Fundamental Analysis, Qualitative Analysis and more.
+The list of stocks yielded by these screeners is not the final list in which you should invest.
+These lists of stocks shortlisted by these screeners should be further filtered using Fundamental Analysis, Qualitative Analysis and more.

 3. Broker’s Research Report

 We know we have made you read a lot in this article, and you are ready to go and implement those methods to find Undervalued Stocks.
 We will not make you wait for more, so here is a quick read on how you can use Broker’s Research Reports to find Undervalued Stocks.